 The exhibitors utilized Whova’s system to upload videos, live streams, photos, company biographies, handouts and social media links.
 To increase leads, they were also able to include promotional offers, such as discount codes or raffles.

 Additionally, the FPCS organizers used the tiering option to its full extent.
-Higher tiering sponsors were shown at the top of the exhibitor page and had featured banners on the web app homepage, profile page, agenda page and the homepage of the web portal.
+Higher tiering sponsors were shown at the top of the exhibitor page and had featured banners on the profile page, agenda page and the homepage of the web portal.
 Lower tiered sponsors were shown further down the exhibitor page, but were able to generate leads nonetheless.

 Besides separating booths by tiers, the organizers also dedicated a section to PFCS member societies.
 The societies were able to gain new members and raise awareness through their booths.